 NOTE!
 Make sure SMTP configuration has been completed.
-Please refer to section Mail for further details.
+Please see Mail, p.
+52 for further details.

 Check this item, select the destination HTTP address, and specify the parameters for event notifications by Alarm triggered.
 When an alarm is triggered, the notification can be sent to the specified HTTP server.